microsoft/FluidFramework/server/routerlicious/.changeset/large-rockets-attend.md

 Added Collaboration Session Tracking Interfaces

-Added `ICollaborationSessionClient`, `ICollaborationSession`, and `ICollaborationSessionTracker` interfaces to define dependency injection types for new collaboration session tracking functionality in the Nexus lambda.
+Added `ICollaborationSessionClient`, `ICollaborationSession`, `ICollaborationSessionManager`, and `ICollaborationSessionTracker` interfaces to define dependency injection types for new collaboration session tracking functionality in the Nexus lambda.